carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

    1. Get the list of remote volumes.
    2. Verify that there are no missing or unexpected extra volumes.
 4. Start the network of concurrent processes.
-   1. The filelister process lists the files that need to be restored.
+   1. The `FileLister` process lists the files that need to be restored.
-   2. The fileprocessor will restore the files.
+   2. The `FileProcessor` will restore the files.
       1. Receive a filename
       2. Figure out which blocks are needed for the file.
       3. Check how many blocks the target file already has, as they don't need to be restored.